 Hammurabi's law codes are well known but are only one example of the policies he implemented to maintain peace and encourage prosperity.
 He enlarged and heightened the walls of the city, engaged in great public works which included opulent temples and canals, and made diplomacy an integral part of his administration.
-So successful was he in both diplomacy and war that, by 1755 BCE, he had united all of Mesopotamia under the rule of Babylon which, at this time, was the largest city in the world, and named his realm Babylonia.
+So successful was he in both diplomacy and war that, by 1755 BCE, he had united all of Mesopotamia under the rule of Babylon which, at this time, was a major city, the largest in the world, and named his realm Babylonia.

 The Assyrians, Chaldeans, & Nebuchadnezzar II

 Following Hammurabi's death, his empire fell apart and Babylonia dwindled in size and scope until Babylon was easily sacked by the Hittites in 1595 BCE.
 The Kassites followed the Hittites and renamed the city Karanduniash.
 The meaning of this name is not clear.
-The Assyrians then followed the Kassites in dominating the region and, under the reign of the Assyrian ruler Sennacherib (r.
+The Assyrians then followed the Kassites in dominating the region and, under the reign of the Assyrian king Sennacherib (r.
 705-681 BCE), Babylon revolted.
 Sennacherib had the city sacked, razed, and the ruins scattered as a lesson to others.

 His extreme measures were considered impious by the people generally and Sennacherib's court specifically and he was soon after assassinated by his sons.
 His successor, Esarhaddon (r.
 681-669 BCE), rebuilt Babylon and returned it to its former glory.
 The city later rose in revolt against Ashurbanipal of Nineveh (r.
 668-627 BCE) who besieged and defeated the city but did not damage it to any great extent and, in fact, personally purified Babylon of the evil spirits which were thought to have led to the trouble.
 The reputation of the city as a center of learning and culture was already well established by this time.